cagov/innovation-hub.ca.gov/docs/pages/how-to-use.md

 ## Recommended reading

 ODI is always researching how to deliver great services.
-We save our favorite articles and tools to use them in our work.
+We save our favorite articles and tools to reference them in our work.
 Our recommended reading is a good way to dive into a topic and expand your knowledge.

 ## Templates

 We often make templates to streamline our work.
-Take our templates and use them as-is, or change them to fit your department, to make your work easier.
+Take our templates and use them to make your work easier.
+Feel free to change them to fit your department.

 We’ve organized resources by topic.
 The topics on the Hub are: